Can miso paste be frozen? And can miso soup be frozen?

-If you’re looking to use portions of miso paste and miso soup in your cooking, a great way to prepare ahead is by portioning them into ice cube trays and freezing them in a freezer-safe bag.
+If you’re looking to use portions of miso paste and miso soup in your cooking, a great way to prepare ahead is by portioning the miso with the right amount of water into ice cube trays and freezing them in a freezer-safe bag.

 This allows you to grab the right amount of miso paste or miso soup each time, without having to thaw the entire container and re-freeze it later.

-This also avoids the chances of your miso products going bad – an unlikely occurrence – but it’s always better to be safe than sorry.
+This also avoids the chances of your miso products going bad.
+It’s an unlikely occurrence, but it’s always better to be safe than sorry!